lilleman ba4503b4d1

 Kratos verifies credentials

-└─► app reads the user's roles from Keto (direct + transitive via groups)
+└─► app reads the user's permissions from Keto (direct + transitive via groups)

 └─► app writes them as a derived projection on the identity (admin API)